MicrosoftDocs/visualstudio-docs/docs/deployment/quickstart-deploy-to-a-web-site.md

 ms.author: "mikejo"
 manager: "ghogen"
 ---
-# Deploy an ASP.NET app to a web site using Visual Studio
+# Publish an ASP.NET app to a web site using Visual Studio

 You can use the **Publish** dialog box to publish ASP.NET apps to a website.